NehaChalla1/neha-assessment/README.md

 1. Angular 16.2.12 --- For creating the web application
 2. Angular Materials --- For styling the web applications
-3. Docker --- For creating the Docker images for the We application we created
+3. Docker --- For creating the Docker images for the application we created
 4. Git --- For pushing the code

 Steps:-